 The different facets of the AOMDV procedure.
 It notes that AOMDV provides a sizable delay decrease.
 In a variety of mobility and traffic situations, AOMDV consistently provides a better overall routing performance than AODV and other routing protocols.
 The mobility of nodes is the primary causeof shifts in topology.
 While nodes in WMNs are allowed to move around, when a topology change occurs in the network, other nodes must be informed in order for outdated topology information to be updated or removed.
 It is presently developing a productive AOMDV protocol.
 After examining the various facets of AOMDV, we have come to the conclusion that while AOMDV has many benefits, there are some areas that still require improvement.
 Based on the aforementioned results, we draw the conclusion that the multi-path routing protocol's link disjoint path option outperforms its single-path or node disjoint path options in terms of total performance.
-In comparison to AOMDV, which offers superior performance.
+In comparison to AOMDV, AODV, TORA, DSR, and DSDV protocols, the results will be obtained as modified AOMDV, which offers superior performance.